Recognizing Abuse or Neglect

 - Physical abuse is a physical injury that results in substantial harm to the child, such as bruises, fractures, or death.
 It also can include a genuine threat of harm even if there is no visible injury.

 - Sexual abuse is sexual conduct harmful to a child's mental, emotional, or physical welfare.
-This includes fondling a child’s genitals, penetration, indecent exposure, and exploitation through prostitution or producing pornography.
+This includes fondling a child's genitals, penetration, indecent exposure, and exploitation through producing pornography.

 - Emotional abuse is an action that results in a marked impact on a child's growth, development, or psychological functioning.
 Emotional abuse includes extreme forms of punishment such as confining a child in a dark closet, habitual scapegoating, or belittling to the point that it results in noticeable effects on the child's daily functioning.